Situations where a person is assigned to work alone or in isolation and where assistance would not readily be available.

 Most often a working alone procedure involves regular documented contact with other UBC personnel, preferably within the building.
 Alternatively, workers can schedule times for contacting a supervisor, friend, partner or a commercial service provider.

-For guidance on implementing working alone procedures that meet workplace regulations see Risk Management Services’ Working Alone Procedure (PDF).
+For guidance on implementing a working alone program that meets regulatory requirements, see Risk Management Services’ Working Alone Program (WORD) and Working Alone Risk Assessment (EXCEL) templates.

 Note that under the University Safety Policy (PDF), supervisors have the responsibility to formulate specific safety rules and safe work procedures for their area of supervision.
 They are also responsible for ensuring that all employees under their supervision are aware of safety practices and follow the safety procedures.